Table of Contents

 When I escaped high school (“the horror, the horror”) and entered college in 1969, I believed that all that I had endured for the previous ten years or so had come to an end.
 I was in college, academia!
 Lots of books and lectures and questions asked and questions answered and no more teenage cliques and social pettiness and bullying (well, for me, being bullied), etc.

-I was aggressively pursuing a higher education and was becoming highly aroused politically—radically transformed might be accurate—by the Vietnam war (a small “w” because we never actually declared war on the tiny nation thousands of miles and millions of lives lost away) and the openly corrupt Nixon administration.
+I was aggressively pursuing a higher education and was becoming highly aroused politically—radically transformed might be accurate—by Vietnam and the openly corrupt Nixon administration.
 Not yet having developed the sense to keep me mouth shut, I instead spouted off to all comers.

 My table also attracted those who felt the opposite: students who were gung-ho about the war while safely ensconced in college with a 2-S student deferment.
-(And we might consider coining a new phrase to describe that state of being—like a “Cheney Pass,” which gives the bearer a free pass from any activity in behalf of one’s country that could prove dangerous to the bearer’s being.)
+3

-One day, I had a rather vitriolic exchange with a campus leader of what would eventually become known as the “chickenhawks,” and I came off the obvious winner.
+One day, I had a rather vitriolic exchange with a campus leader of what would eventually become known as chickenhawks.
 Afterwards, an older student (by older, I mean I was 18 and he was 32) who had sit quietly by as an ‘innocent bystander’ to the verbal violence introduced himself as one Jack Jarecki.
-He was a vet, recently returned from ‘the Nam’ and he asked if he could join my group.
+He was a vet, recently returned from Nam and he asked if he could join my group.

 I was floored and flattered: what would someone his age and with his experience want with a someone who was still only a few year past being knee-high to a grasshopper?
-And I quote—although it’s probably a paraphrasing based on decades-old memory but, hey!, who’s to gainsay me—“You have the extraordinary ability to make enemies of all the right people.
+He said, “You have the extraordinary ability to make enemies of all the right people.
 It’s a rare trait and I hope you never lose it.”
+4You have the ability to make enemies of the right people—it’s a rare trait.
+Click To Tweet

-We became fast friends, chess mates, drinking buddies (always Jack Daniels), and budding writer buddies.
-So, JJ, if you’re out there and reading this, contact me, man.
+4 Jack and I became chess-mates, drinking buddies (always Jack Daniels), and budding-writer buddies.
+So, Jarecki, if you’re out there and reading this, contact me, man.
 I miss you!!!